bluesky-social/indigo/cmd/tap/README.md

 - **Set `--no-replay`**: Always connect to the firehose head on restart instead of replaying from a stale cursor.
 Repos that fell behind will resync when their next firehose event arrives.
 This flag is incompatible with `--full-network` and is not recommended for production.
 - **Don't use `--full-network`**: Full network mode tracks every repo on the network and takes days to backfill.
 Instead, add specific DIDs with `/repos/add`.
 - **Use `--disable-acks` until you setup webhooks or event acks**: Use a simple WebSocket client like `websocat` to inspect events.
+- **Set** `--jetstream-url` to use Jetstream mode instead of the firehose. **WARNING**: in this mode live events are not fully verified, but is much lower bandwidth.
+Can read more on the [differences between the firehose and Jetstream here](https://atproto.com/blog/jetstream#tradeoffs-and-use-cases). `https://jetstream1.us-east.bsky.network` is a public Jetstream node hosted by Bluesky that you can use.

 ## HTTP API